Tianwei-She/keras-yolov3-detection/README.md

 This repo implements object detection on one single image or one video, using a pretrained YOLOv3 model.
 The output is saved in an image/video file with detected bounding boxes plotted.

-The code are mostly copied from
+The code is mostly copied from the following 2 repos with minor modifications
 * [qqwweee/keras-yolo3](https://github.com/qqwweee/keras-yolo3)
 * [experiencor/keras-yolo3](https://github.com/experiencor/keras-yolo3)